Want to find a weight-loss coach to help you lose that extra weight?

 It’s the same with a weight-loss coach.
 You lose weight and adopt healthier habits that will help you perform better at work.

 Saving time with online coaching

 You can work with an offline or an online weight-loss coach.
 A virtual weight-loss coach is usually the more flexible alternative because you have many coaches to choose from.
 You can choose a coach who is completely aligned with your goals and needs.

 A virtual coach meets with you through online video or phone calls.
-You don’t have to spend time on going to a location, which would just suck up more time in your already busy schedule.
+With online weight loss coaching, you don’t have to spend time going to a location, which would just suck up more time in your already busy schedule.

 Getting results with weight-loss coaching

 There’s even some research that shows just how effective weight-loss coaches are.

 For example, a pilot project by The Miriam Hospital’s Weight Control and Diabetes Research Center in Providence, R.I, analyzed the effects of weight-loss coaching on 44 obese study participants.